 may you wake up to birdsong.”

 By Kezia Brett and Martina Heiduczek

-This story follows a sick baby, Grace, and her journey to recovery.
+Inspired by the author’s own experience of having a sick baby.
+‘From Above the Clouds’ follows a sick baby, Grace, and her journey to recovery.
 It celebrates the coming together of a community when a baby is born, and how their love, hopes and dreams support Grace to recover and return home.
 A book about family, love and hope.
 Click here for a special discount.

 “The rolling oceans cradled you.